sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>sshrc</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Bring your bash and vim configuration in your ssh session
+Short desc    : Bring your bash and vim configuration in your ssh session
 URL          : https://github.com/Russell91/sshrc
-Лицензия     : MIT
+License      : MIT
-Описание     : You can use this to set environment variables, define functions,
+Descript     : You can use this to set environment variables, define functions,
              : and run post-login commands.
 This is quite useful when you have several
              : servers that you don't want to configure independently.
 ```